kriswillis/flutter_clock/disc_clock/README.md

 This clock face was developed and tested on the Nexus S Android 9.0 Emulator, with a resolution of 480 × 800 (HDPI); a close match for the Lenovo Smart Clock.

+### Bug

+When deleting the `android` directory in this repo and then recreating it with `flutter create .`, the Android emulators do not hide the system UI overlays correctly and leaves a gap that throws off the widgets' positioning.

 ## Third Party Materials

 The temperature display uses the [VT323-Regular](https://fonts.google.com/specimen/VT323) font,